HeyItsFelipe/HeyItsFelipe.github.io/README.md

 # Felipe's Projects Site

 ### Description
-This is my project site.
+This is my projects site.
-This site displayes a list of programming related projects that I've worked on.
+This site displays a list of programming related projects that I've worked on.
-These projects may include websites, web apps, web games, and mobile phone apps among others.

 ### Navigation
 To get to the project, click on it's corresponding thumbnail image.